-Costa del Maresme
+Costa del Montgrí

 Three sea bodies, sixteen indexed dive regions, and one of Europe's densest marine-reserve networks, from Mediterranean groupers to Atlantic angel sharks.

-Last updated May 2026
+Last updated June 2026

 The Canary Islands are tonally different.
 Lanzarote runs year-round with 17-23 C water, angel sharks through the cold months, and Europe's first underwater sculpture museum at Playa Blanca.
-El Hierro's Mar de las Calmas was Spain's first marine reserve in 1996 and was approved as Spain's first marine national park in 2024, hosting one of three places worldwide where the deep-water smalltooth sand tiger shark is occasionally diveable in shallow water.
+El Hierro's Mar de las Calmas was the Canary Islands' first marine reserve in 1996 and was approved as Spain's first fully marine national park in 2024, hosting one of the few places worldwide where the deep-water smalltooth sand tiger shark is occasionally diveable in shallow water.
 Andalusia divides into three coasts: Cabo de Gata's volcanic Mediterranean reserve with the 1928 Vapor Arna wreck, La Herradura's sheltered horseshoe bay against the Maro-Cerro Gordo cliff park, and Tarifa at the Strait of Gibraltar where Atlantic and Mediterranean meet around an island that holds a Laminaria kelp forest, three wrecks, and tidal currents to four knots.
 Marbella sits on the Costa del Sol with one offshore standout, Las Bovedas, when conditions cooperate.

 The Balearic Islands currently surface through Ibiza, with the 142 m Don Pedro freighter wreck, gorgonian fields at Ses Bledes, and 200 km of coastline; Mallorca and Menorca hold further reserves not yet content-indexed.
 The north Atlantic coast, Galicia and the Cantabrian Sea, is colder and more weather-bound and remains the country's narrowest window for foreign divers.
 See the area pages above for site-by-site detail; the comparison table covers all sixteen indexed areas at a glance.